Freedom to roam: Sweden

 Fishing remains essentially private—apart from on the biggest five lakes and the coast of the Baltic Sea, the Sound, Kattegat and Skagerrak.
 It is permitted to drive a car on a private road unless explicitly signposted otherwise.
 Small camp fires are generally permitted, but in some periods banned by local authorities due to wild fire risk.
 It is allowed to put up a tent on any uncultivated land for a night or two.
 There has been some controversy on commercial use of the berry picking rights, when companies legally contract people to pick berries in the forests.

 Building a fire is generally permitted except on bare rock faces where it can lead to cracking.
 Municipalities can issue fire bans during dry periods.

+With a motorhome or camper, you can park and spend the night anywhere parking is allowed, including along public roads.
+Driving off-road with caravans and mobile homes is not permitted.
+At rest areas, the usual maximum stay for overnight stays is around 24 hours on weekdays, with slightly longer durations on weekends.
+Additional rules will be posted on rest area signs.
+There are no specific regulations regarding how long you can park your motor vehicle adjacent to a non-off-road road.

 Exercise of the rights is overseen by the County Administrative Boards—which can, for example, force the removal of a fence if it obstructs access to areas that are important to the allemansrätt.

 Iceland

 Like other Nordic countries Icelandic law contains a version of the freedom to roam, the right to access uncultivated land and pick berries.
 "It is permissible to cross uncultivated private property without seeking any special permission, but landowners may limit routes with signs or other marks.
 State-owned land such as conservation areas and forestry areas are open to everyone with few exceptions.
 These exceptions include – but are not limited to – access during breeding seasons or during sensitive growth periods".

 Hikers should, however, "avoid taking shortcuts over fenced areas, pastures and private plots", and follow the rules in conservation areas.
 Footpaths should also be followed, if they exist, to help protect the landscape.
 Furthermore, "landowners may not hinder passage of walkers alongside rivers, lakes and ocean, or on tracks and paths'.
 Cycling may be restricted on some paths.
 Equestrians must keep to bridleways where they exist and in other places show "consideration for the land".

-In many areas, like South and East Iceland, only in uninhabited areas that are not protected maximum 3 Tents maybe pitched up for one night, if there is no camp-site in vicinity.
+In many areas, like South and East Iceland, only in uninhabited areas that are not protected, a maximum of 3 tents may be pitched up for one night, if there is no camp-site in vicinity.

 Motorized travellers with motorhomes (RV), camping cars (campers) and trailers must always stay on an official campsite.

 In national parks, it is forbidden to stay overnight outside an official camp-site, both for motorized and non-motorized travellers.

 Fishing requires a license but collecting "berries, mushrooms, seaweed and other plants for immediate consumption" is permitted on "public lands and highland pastures".